gdalle/ControlledHiddenMarkovModels.jl/docs/src/index.md

 The reason I implemented my own was because I needed specific features that were not simultaneously available elsewhere (to the best of my knowledge):

 - Control variables
-- Compatibility with generic emissions (that go beyond [Distributions.jl](https://github.com/JuliaStats/Distributions.jl))
+- Compatibility with generic emissions (beyond [Distributions.jl](https://github.com/JuliaStats/Distributions.jl))
 - Numerical stability thanks to log-scale computations
 - MAP estimation with priors (WIP)